-Finally, the types of synthetic materials used in dFAD appendages were mostly cords and nets, or only net, with or without attractors, and represented up to 88.5% of dFADs with synthetic appendages.
-When considering netting specifically, 88.6% of dFADs with synthetic appendages included some netting.
-In the case of synthetic material, the terms "attractors" refers to plastic sack or plastic sheeting which is present in 52.7% of appendages.
-It should also be noted that weights are often used on the appendages in combination to cord, netting and attractors.
+with cord, netting and attractors (Fig. S3).
 Appendages also vary among fleets.
-Figure 6 indicates that Philippines, Spain and El Salvador had the highest percentages of artificial dFADs, but Figure 8 shows that Philippines most commonly used attachments composed of cord without attractors (37.4%), whereas Ecuador, El Salvador and Spain most frequently used cords and nets without attractors (respectively 76%; 75.5%; 58.8%).
-However, the design of appendages is not comprehensively recorded by observers, and even if a fleet shows a high percentage of appendages with netting, the netting may be loosely hanging or could be bundled to limit entanglement risks.
+Fig. 6 indicates that Philippines, Spain and El Salvador had the highest percentages of artificial dFADs, but Fig. 8 shows that Philippines most commonly used attachments composed of cord without attractors (34.9 %), whereas Ecuador, El Salvador and Spain most frequently used cords and nets without attractors (respectively 76 %; 74.3 %; 58.8 %).
+However, the design of appendages are not comprehensively recorded by observers, and even if a fleet shows a high percentage of appendages with netting, the netting may be loosely hanging or could be bundled to limit entanglement risks.